wp-plugins/nextgen-facebook/readme.txt

 = Version 5.0.1 =

 * Added a check to verify that the cache directory/files is writable/readable, preempting a possible PHP write/read error.
+* Improved the option sanitation method to re-create missing checkbox options (checkboxes are not submitted by HTML forms when un-checked).
+This should fix the problem where checked options could not be unchecked.

 = Version 5.0 =